tshepangkagiso/Project_381_DroneInnovatonGroup5/README.md

-# Tello Drone Flask API
+# Drone Control API

 ## Overview

-This repository contains a Flask API for controlling a Tello drone.
-The API allows users to take off, land, check status, move in various directions, and stream video from the drone.
+This project is a **Flask-based web application** for controlling a Tello drone.
+It provides users with a dashboard interface to monitor the drone's status, issue control commands, and stream live video from the drone’s camera.

+## Features

+- **Drone Control**: Perform takeoff, landing, and movement in various directions.
+- **Live Video Feed**: Stream real-time video from the drone’s camera.
+- **Drone Status Monitoring**: Display vital information like battery percentage, flight time, and altitude.
+- **Offline Handling**: Detects if the drone is disconnected and displays an offline status page.

 ## Requirements

-Before you begin, ensure you have the following installed on your system:
+Before running the application, ensure you have the following installed:

 - **Python 3.x**
 - **Flask**: Install via pip